-Trumpet creeper is an aggressive native woody vine with aerial rootlets on stems that become woody with age.
+Trumpet creeper is a fast-growing, even aggressive native woody vine with aerial rootlets on stems that become woody with age.

-Flowers are tube-shaped in terminal clusters, 5-lobed, to 3 inches long, orange, red-orange, rarely all red.
-Blooms May–August.
+Flowers May–August; tube-shaped in terminal clusters, 5-lobed, to 3 inches long, orange or reddish orange, rarely all red.

-Leaves are compound, with 6–10 opposite leaflets (plus one at the tip), ovate-lanceolate, coarsely toothed, with long points.
+Leaves are opposite, compound, with 6–10 opposite leaflets (plus one leaflet at the tip) that are ovate-lanceolate, coarsely toothed, with long points.

 Fruits are podlike, woody, splitting open on each side, 2–6 inches long.

-Similar species: Cross vine (Bignonia capreolata) occurs natively in our Bootheel counties, growing in low, swampy bottomlands and in low thickets, fields, and fencerows.
+- Cross vine (Bignonia capreolata) occurs natively in our Bootheel counties, growing in low, swampy bottomlands and in low thickets, fields, and fencerows.
 If you cut a stem crosswise, the pith is in the shape of a cross (hence the name).
 Recognize it by its flowers, which are red to orange on the outside and yellow on the inside.
 It can climb up to 70 feet with the help of its forked tendrils, and its foliage persists through most of winter.
-The opposite, compound leaves are trifoliate, with each leaflet tapering at both ends and having untoothed, but rather wavy margins.
+The opposite, compound leaves are trifoliate (have 3 leaflets), with each leaflet tapering at both ends and having untoothed, but rather wavy margins.
 The fruits are podlike, much like trumpet creeper's.

 Stem length: to 60 feet.